 Like everyone, you probably enjoy a smooth car drive, but you wouldn’t be able to do that without the help of shock absorbers.
 Shocks are mechanical or hydraulic components of a vehicle that absorb and lessen bumps caused by the tires coming in contact with harsh terrain.

-When traveling on a bumpy road, your tires move excessively and your vehicle’s suspension and springs try to absorb that energy.
+When traveling on a bumpy road, your tires move excessively, and your vehicle’s suspension and springs try to absorb that energy.
 By converting the kinetic energy of the springs into thermal energy, shock absorbers help your vehicle out and prevent other issues.
-They also make it easier to for you to turn, brake and accelerate the vehicle.
+They also make it easier for you to turn, brake, and accelerate the vehicle.